Harshal-Git/Sort/README.md

 #Stability with an example

-Ex: Consider data of branch of as student & it's roll number.
+Ex: Consider data of branch of as student & it's roll number (in roll no increasing order).

 	[CS, 101], [ECE, 102], [CS, 104], [CS, 105], [ECE, 107]

-If above data is sorted by it's branch; the roll number should be in the same order as the data was fed.
+If above data is sorted by it's branch; the roll number should be in the same order as in step#1.

 	[CS, 101], [CS, 104], [CS, 105], [ECE, 102], [ECE, 107]